-2.A.5 Specific objectives corresponding to the investment priority and expected results
+2.4.1.
+Specific objectives corresponding to the investment priority and expected results

-ID of the specific objective 4.1 Title of the specific objective Improve the role of educational institutions as intellectual centres for increasing the specific local knowledge-base in the region Results that the Member States seek to achieve with Union support To move towards the long term vision of the border region this intervention is to develop means which promote the enlargement and the specific local knowledge base as well as exploit development opportunities of a cross-cultural knowledge base.
-Therefore PA4 focuses on jointly developed and jointly delivered educational and training (ET) services.
-By implementing activities under this specific objective the targeted results are: - increased educational and training offer provided mainly by local HE institutions new jointly developed and delivered curricula - potentials for dual vocational training better exploited - new content about each other's country and the region is developed mainly for elementary and secondary schools - increased involvement of disadvantaged - including Roma - groups and individuals in ET activities - awareness of common natural and cultural values of the border region among children and young adults - positive attitude developed with regard to CBC from early age on - motivated children and young adults through involvement in joint educational activities - increased social inclusion of disadvantaged groups - sense of belonging to the broader community of the region developed
+ID 4.1.
+Specific objective Improve the role of educational institutions as intellectual centres for increasing the specific local knowledge-base in the region The results, which the Member States seek to achieve with Union support this intervention is to develop means which promote the enlargement and the specific local knowledge base as well as exploit development opportunities of a cross-cultural knowledge base.
+By implementing activities under this specific objective the targeted results are: - increased educational and training offer (new curricula developed and delivered jointly, mainly by higher educational institutions) - potentials for dual training better exploited (vocational training) - new content about each other's country and the region is developed (mainly elementary and secondary schools) - increased involvement of Roma groups and individuals in ET activities - improved regular communication between educational and training institutions - mutual interest of vocational training institutions and enterprises identified

+- tools to tackle different types of skills and qualification mismatches tested - good collaboration contributes to image building of the area - physical barriers between the two sides of the border minimized by the use of ITC/distance learning - widened cooperation in geographical terms beyond the two poles created by the cities (Pécs-Osijek, Nagykanizsa-Čakovec/Varaždin) - awareness of common natural and cultural values of the border region among children and young adults - positive attitude developed with regard to CBC from early age on - motivated children and young adults through involvement in joint educational activities - increased social inclusion of disadvantaged groups - sense of belonging to the broader community of the region developed

+Result indicator:

-ID of the specific objective 4.1 Title of the specific objective Improve the role of educational institutions as intellectual centres for increasing the specific local knowledge-base in the region Result indicator: Number of educational institutions in the border region that offer courses jointly or with region- or neighbouring country-specific content
+Number of educational institutions in the border region that offer courses jointly or with region- or neighbouring country-specific content